SaidAbbos96/trivia_api/README.md

 The API will return three types of errors:

-* 404 – resource not found
+* 404 â€“ resource not found
-* 422 – unprocessable
+* 422 â€“ unprocessable

 ### Endpoints